Inviting you to its traditional houses and up-and-down roads, Bamberg must take a spot on your list of places to visit if you are in Germany.

 3.Visit Emperor Heinrich II and his wife Kunigunde at the Bamberg Cathedral

-The 11th-century Cathedral is considered as one of Germany’s most important models of architecture from Romanesque to the Gothic period.
+The 11th-century Cathedral is considered one of Germany’s most important models of architecture from Romanesque to the Gothic period.
 It exhibits not only the royal couple’s tomb but as well as the Bamberg Horseman, the altar by Veit Stoss, and the papal tomb of Clemens II.

 A dramatic black and white four-tower Bamberg Cathedral.
 Photo by: Dwi Anoranganirum (Arum)